EmbySupport/Emby.Docs/3D-Videos.md

 legacyUrl: /support/solutions/articles/44001159116-3d-videos
 ---

-There are mulitple ways to identify a video as 3D.
+There are multiple ways to identify a video as 3D.

 ## Identify using the web interface